New Construction

 Creating a new garden in less than ideal soil

 Planting in the typically poor quality soil at a construction site presents numerous challenges.
-The native topsoil, rich in organic matter and healthy nutrients, is usually scraped away, leaving a layer of poor draining clay compacted by heavy machinery.
+The native topsoil, rich in organic matter and healthy nutrients, is usually scraped away, leaving a layer of slow draining clay compacted by heavy machinery.
 The lack of microbial life and aeration, compounded by the presence of debris like drywall and concrete, does not create an environment conducive to growing a lush, beautiful garden.

 In order to overcome these challenges, it is important to first break up the compacted layers using a rototiller.
 This fractures the soil, creating channels for air and water.
 Once the soil is loose, it is then important to amend the soil with substantial amounts of organic materials like compost, manure, and leaf mold.
 These will improve the structure and water retention of the soil, while providing essential nutrients.